Signaturgruppen-A-S/signaturgruppen-broker-documentation/enterprise/ssn-lookup.md

 > Please note that all test data is fictional and does not contain personal data.

 ## Operational status
-Signaturgruppen does not provide operational status for CPR, but encourage our customers, who rely on this data in their authentications to subscribe CPR's newsletters and status pages:
+Signaturgruppen does not provide operational status for CPR, but encourage our customers who rely on this data in their authentications to subscribe CPR's newsletters and status pages:

 - Newsletter: https://www.cpr.dk/cpr-nyt/nyhedsbreve
 - Status page (PP): https://cprdkdemo.statuspage.io/